 The Freecycle Network

-An extremely popular, world-wide regifting movement, aimed at reducing the amount of material ending up in landfill.
-It has nearly 5,000 Groups worldwide and 7 million users.
+The Freecycle Network™ is a global re-gifting movement aimed at reducing the amount of stuff going into landfill.
+It has over 5,000 Groups worldwide and 9 million users.

 Initially, I worked as a part-time contractor, designing and building the new platform for running their Groups.
 This involved creating a functional specification for the new system, agreed with the Executive Director, procurement of servers for the new platform, database design and implementation, coding of the new platform and the gathering and using of end-user feedback.
 I was responsible for the monitoring of the servers and improving the performance wherever possible.